 Please refer to our contact page for latest opening times.
-At present access to our offices is restricted to people in emergency situations and those with pre-booked essential appointments, to ensure social distancing rules can be observed.
+At present access to our offices is restricted to people with pre-booked essential appointments, to ensure social distancing rules can be observed.
 Read our full update here: www.cyfannol.org.uk/news

 As we follow a phased plan to return gradually to normal working, we are still providing support to people across Gwent remotely, via phone and email, and encourage everyone to look after themselves and each other using the information and links on this page.

 Anyone in need of direct support should contact us via the phone number or email address for their nearest office.
 Individuals’ details will be taken by a member of our administrative team and a support worker will get back to them as soon as possible (within office hours).

 This page has been put together to help you stay safe and well during this period.
 We will continue to update it with advice around safety planning and maintaining well-being.
 Please get in touch if you would like us to add any additional information.

 If you feel you are in immediate danger: